Gustav-Simonsson/dominant_dex/README.md

 This is a quick, informal description which assumes a regular order book and matching engine.

-1. Add / configure the following on top of a regular order book based DEX:
+**Add / configure the following on top of a regular order book based DEX**
 1. All order fees are sent to a “Fee Pool”.
 There is one Fee Pool per order book.
 1. Limit orders can optionally include a timestamp denoting a future time instant.
 If set, the order cannot be cancelled until this future time.
 1. Maker fees are defined by a continuous function which is not only proportional to the order amount, but also inversely proportional to: